webfansplz/temir-snake-game/README.md

 ### Tips

-For Windows users, We recommend use the [hyper](https://github.com/vercel/hyper) terminal to play.
+For Windows OS, We recommend use the [hyper](https://github.com/vercel/hyper) terminal to play.

 ## 📺 Preview